snk-js/snk-js/README.md

 Just call me the go-to problem solver.
 Proficient in JS/TS and serving up solutions for companies since 2016.

-I am developing a blazingly awesome openai webapp with their API's levering user experience by making stronger connections with AI data applying graph theory conceps for the best of well structured data in order for features like full-text search and concept of notes remembering been applied altogether for a meaningful habitual AI usage.
+I am developing a blazingly awesome openai webapp with their API's in my private repo

 ### beloved techs: